saadsohail05/VisionPitch-Convert-Product-Images-Into-Sales-Pitches/README.md

-# VisionPitch Conver Product Images Into Sales Pitches
+# VisionPitch Convert Product Images Into Sales Pitches

 A AI-powered web application that converts product images into compelling sales pitches with audio narration.